SanjayS598/ScholarMatch/README.md

 # ScholarMatch
-A AI powered application to help match users with scholarships
+An AI powered application to help match users with scholarships